 CITY ON SCREEN

 The programme is led by stories of the dispossessed told by esteemed and dynamic artists that balance the grit and hard truths of contemporary Irish life with joy, inspiration and determination.
 Investigating ideas around money, housing, migration, gender, community, the city and sex…WHERE WE LIVE will have a couple of bangin’ nights out too (of course).

 PRESENTED BY THISISPOPBABY

 with St. PATRICK’S FESTIVAL

-WHERE WE LIVE is funded by The Arts Council.
+WHERE WE LIVE is funded by The Arts Council and Dublin City Council.